JeremyFreyman/JeremyFreyman/README.md

 - 👋 Hi, I’m @JeremyFreyman
-- 👀 I’m interested in learnig abot coding, self teaching
+- 👀 I’m interested in learnig about coding, self teaching.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on any projects, am looking for experience. potentiallyt a mentor.
 - 📫 How to reach me jf042001@gmail.com